uva-spin/Unpol-Checks/README.md

 DYTurbo/MCFM backend and its license/runtime setup are not included here, so this repository does not claim to regenerate `w_kernel.csv` from scratch.

-## What this repository does not claim
+## Keep in mind

 - The main result is a low-qT, W-term b-space extraction.
-Its q16--q84 bands are empirical ensemble intervals, not automatically calibrated confidence intervals.
 - The k-space curves are regularized transforms of the b-space result, not a separate fit or a high-kT prediction.
 - The finite-Y result is a successful **isolated Tevatron boundary check**.
-  It is not a universal W+Y or LHCb production result.

-Full source history, exploratory variants, and unrelated studies are intentionally excluded.
-The source record is in [SOURCE_RECORD.md](SOURCE_RECORD.md).